|

 that states the shade sessions need to be kept from the public.

+They can be disclosed.
 I, along with numerous other individuals, have been requesting access to the Shade Sessions related to the Palmer Litigation for months.
 I even went so far as to ask the Village Attorney to write to the Attorney General and ask for the opinion.
 I figured since the primary litigation is finalized the shade sessions should be open to public scrutiny because revealing the Councils passed errors, if there were any, can't effect the outcome case anymore.

 I think it is in the best interest of the Village and its Citizens to